Threadstone-Wiki/Threadstone-Wiki/pages/chunk/chunk-hashmap.md

 The cluster finder does not ensure that such a pre-loaded 2x2 remains unclustered when downsizing the chunk hashmap from a larger hashsize.
 Sometimes one has to manually remove a few of the calculated cluster chunks to ensure this.

 ### Cheater Codes
-A cluster chunk finder intended for [rehash chunk swaps](async-chunk-loading.md#rehash-chunk-swap) coded by Cheater Codes can be found [here](https://github.com/CheaterCodes/easy-cluster/tree/main).
+A cluster chunk finder by Cheater Codes intended for [rehash chunk swaps](async-chunk-loading.md#rehash-chunk-swap) can be found [here](https://github.com/CheaterCodes/easy-cluster/tree/main).

 The cluster finder calculates a [rectilinear minimum spanning tree](https://en.wikipedia.org/wiki/Rectilinear_minimum_spanning_tree) containing the cluster chunks, in order to minimize the number of non-cluster chunks that are loaded whenever one loads the cluster chunks.
 This is necessary to prevent the chunk hashmap from upsizing too early.